 Britta and Jana make sure she is all ready to go!

-of our tasks included protecting the new bathroom floor of the garden house Jana’s dad built…by himself…from scratch.
+after the ceremony.
+One of our tasks included protecting the new bathroom floor of the garden house Jana’s dad built…by himself…from scratch.
 It’s beautiful.
-It’s got a little kitchenette, couches, a loft with a bed in it (where Jana and Andreas slept since the house was packed full of people) and a bathroom with a really beautiful stone floor, which is still beautiful thanks to Olga and me. :)
+It’s got a little kitchenette, couches, a loft with a bed in it (where Jana and Andreas slept since the house was packed full of people) and a bathroom with a really beautiful stone floor, which is still beautiful thanks to Olga and me. 😊

 The ceremony was held in an old train station just a few minutes away from Jana’s house.
 It was a small ceremony, maybe 35 people or so and very nice.
 Although, there was a small hiccup where I thought I may have just ruined Jana’s vows.
 During the photo session, Britta had to go and get her hair and make-up done, so I was holding Jana’s extra shoes, glasses and makeup in case they needed them.
 When they moved from the backyard to a small meadow down the road I set the glasses and the make-up in the entryway so that I didn’t drop the glasses and break them (because knowing me that is something that would happen), however, I didn’t mention it to anyone.
 Jana left for the ceremony without her glasses, and make-up.
 Just before it started Britta asked, “Devin, do you have Jana’s glasses?”